koajs/generic-session/README.md

 You can use the rolling sessions that will reset the cookie and session for every request which touch the session.
 Save behavior can be overridden per request.

+**For async/await and Node v6.9.0+ support use v2.x of this package, for older use v1.x**

 ## Usage

 ### Example